dash-docs/dash-docs/_includes/devdoc/guide_dash_features.md

 transaction is automatically upgraded to InstantSend by the network without a need for the sending wallet to explicitly request it.
 For these simple transactions (those containing 4 or fewer inputs), the previous requirement for a special InstantSend transaction fee was also removed.
+The criteria for determining eligibility can be found in the lists of limitations below.

 The following video provides an overview with a good introduction to the details including the InstantSend vulnerability that was fixed in Dash Core 0.12.2.